zhizhounq/azkaban-customization/README.md

 Attentions:

-Lock job and unlock job should be used in pairs
+Lock job and unlock job should be used in pairs.

-The workflow will release all its locks before quitting no matter it fails or succeeds
+The workflow will release all its locks before quitting no matter it fails or succeeds.

-* 2. Add a function to change the state of shedule (disabled or enabled)
+#  2. Add a function to change the state of shedule (disabled or enabled)

 There are two buttons to disable or enable schedules, when we need to change some jobs of the workflow, we could pause its scheduler until we make sure the changes are right.